 The Bain Capital Equity Opportunities Fund is a series of Northern Lights Variable Trust, a Delaware statutory trust organized on November 2, 2005 (the "Trust").
 The Trust is registered as an open-end management investment company.
-The Trust is governed by its Board of Trustees (the "Board" or "Trustees" or "Board of Trustees").
+The Trust is governed by its Board of Trustees (the "Board" or "Trustees").